FinOps plan & execution

 - Long-term trend forecast

-You can perform cost modeling based on the following example.
+Through this, you can perform cost modeling based on the following example.

-Groups all expenses based on classification criteria.
+Group all expenses according to the classification criteria.

-Calculates the average value for the same period one year ago.
+Calculate the average value for the same period one year ago.

-Reflects all future plans.
+Reflect all future plans.

 This platform supports real-time information sharing, inter-team communication/collaboration, and immediate execution.

-Usage pattern-based cost discount and resource optimization recommendation/execution (Short-term) Additional profit sharing for the Enterprise Discount Program through integrated resource management (Long-term)Providing FinOps standard processes and continuously updating based on execution Traditional resource management process → Establishment of optimal collaboration process for cloud environments
+Providing platform value for cost discount/resource optimization Usage pattern-based fee discount and resource optimization recommendation/execution (Short-term) Additional profit sharing (Long-term) of the Enterprise Discount Program through integrated resource management

-| Question | Explanation |
+| Question | description |

 |---|---|